pestyld/SAS-Viya-Programming/README.md

+# Repo Contains CASL Code Snippets and Blog Post Scripts

-# SAS-Viya-Blogs
+## SAS-Viya-Blogs

-## The following notebooks are for my SAS Viya programming blogs:
+### The following notebooks are for my SAS Viya programming blogs:

 - [CAS Action! - a series on fundamentals](https://blogs.sas.com/content/sgf/2021/08/06/cas-action-a-series-on-fundamentals/)
 - [Getting Started with Python Integration to SAS® Viya® - Index](https://blogs.sas.com/content/sgf/2020/06/19/getting-started-with-python-integration-to-sas-viya-index/)

-NOTE: Training images were used to create the blogs.
+NOTE: Training and demo images were used to create the blogs and code snippets.
 Some demo passwords are included.
 In a production environment you should never include your password in plain text.
 These are simple training images, so the passwords were used to show how to connect to the CAS server.